Walvis Bay 2-4-2T Hope: Walvis Bay Railway

 In 1899, the Cape government began to extend the tramway as a railway to a terminus named Plum, 11 mi due east of Walvis Bay near Rooibank, essentially in the middle of the Namib desert on the DSWA border.
-The decision to build the 12 mi railway between the harbour and the international border with DSWA followed the start of construction of the Swakopmund-Windhuk Staatsbahn in DSWA in 1897 and was an attempt to not forfeit freight trade opportunities into the interior once that line was completed.
+The decision to build the 12 mi railway between the harbour and the international border with DSWA followed the construction of the Swakopmund-Windhuk Staatsbahn in DSWA in 1897.
+It was an attempt not to forfeit freight trade opportunities into the interior once that line was completed.

-The object with the railway was to bridge the region of shifting sand dunes between the harbour and the interior so that goods could be forwarded by rail to Plum and then by ox wagon from there into the interior.
+The object of the railway was to bridge the region of shifting dunes between the harbour and the interior so that goods could be forwarded by rail to Plum and then by ox wagon from there into the interior.
 The extension was completed in 1903, but saw very limited use, mainly to obtain firewood and to render possible the occasional picnic in the desert.

 Service

 The engine Hope operated on the railway for some five years, until it became apparent by 1904 that the short link had no economic benefit.
 In March 1905, the Acting Magistrate reported an income over two years of £39 against expenditure of £1,200.
 By then, sections of track of more than 1/2 mi had been buried during a sandstorm under 30 ft high dunes.

-The main reason for the abandonment of the railway was the opening of the copper mines at Tsumeb and the construction of the Otavi Railway, which commenced in November 1903 to connect Tsumeb with the port of Swakopmund, just north of the DSWA border.
+The main reason for abandoning the railway was the opening of the copper mines at Tsumeb, and the Otavi Railway construction commenced in November 1903 to connect Tsumeb with the port of Swakopmund, just north of the DSWA border.
 The locomotive continued to work the 3 mi of remaining track in and about the settlement, working cargo in the harbour and removing insanitary rubbish to a safe distance from the village.

 Preservation

 After a Cape gauge railway was opened between Swakopmund and Walvis Bay in March 1915, the locomotive remained stored in a local siding in Walvis Bay for years, until it was repaired for preservation by the South African Railways administration and plinthed in Windhoek during the 1940s.
-It was returned to Walvis Bay in 1963, to be plinthed at Walvis Bay railway station.
-To protect it against Walvis Bay's notoriously corrosive sea air, the engine has since been enclosed in a glass cage.
+It was returned to Walvis Bay in 1963 to be plinthed at Walvis Bay railway station.
+The engine has since been enclosed in a glass cage to protect it against Walvis Bay's notoriously corrosive sea air.